albert02lowis/book-purchase-streams/README.md

 Book-Purchase-Streams
 ---

-This is my exploration on creating services by using [Kafka Streams](https://kafka.apache.org/documentation/streams/) as much as possible.
+This is my exploration on creating services by using [Kafka Streams](https://kafka.apache.org/documentation/streams/).
-After some thinking I wanted to build something simple, yet can be applied to many scenarios.
-In the end I came out with a flow which I call as "book-purchase".
+I wanted to build something simple, yet can be applied to many scenarios, so I came out with this "book-purchase" flow.

 ## Book-Purchase

-Book-Purchase is a flow that is very common in a lot of use cases.
+Book-Purchase is a common flow in a lot of use cases.
 The most straightforward case is for online shopping; when we have a limited quantity of items that users can purchase.

 Users can select an item to be purchased (booking), and proceed to make the payment (purchase).
 After the purchase is finished the item's quantity is decreased.
+The seller can also restock the item quantity to make it available again.

-Multiple users can book an item at the same time, making this an interesting problem where concurrent purchases should not be valid if an item is out of stock.
+Multiple users can book an item at the same time, making this an interesting problem if the item is running out of stock, but there are multiple concurrent purchases vying for the same item - we need to make sure no user over-purchases the item.

 If we think about it, this flow is applicable to many other use cases such as booking a seat in the theatre, booking a meeting room, etc.